The great face-off. Rocky vs. Creed. Darth Vader vs. Luke Skywalker. Chuck Norris vs. anyone. RV coverage vs. car insurance.

 We don’t like to pick sides, but if you have an RV and are getting it insured, G&G recommends having a dedicated RV insurance policy.
 Why?
-Most people treat their RV, motorhome, or camper van like a car, so they figure their RV is fine on their auto policy.
+Most people treat their RV, motorhome, or camper van like a car, so they figure their RV coverage is fine on their auto policy.
 However, there are many benefits to having an RV insurance policy that you wouldn’t have access to with your traditional car insurance.
 RV insurance, whether you are from Bella Vista, Arkansas, or elsewhere, is designed to give you specific insurance coverage that protects you from the various situations you could find yourself in while traveling down the road in your RV.
 So, what’s all the hoopla about this RV Insurance?
 Now it’s time for the face-off: RV insurance vs. car insurance.

 RV Insurance vs. Car Insurance